Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Introduction

-We formalize this idea through a novel zeroth-order optimization framework, where the goal is to minimize a function $d(\cdot)$ given only oracle access to its values.
-The function $d(\cdot)$ can represent the distance from global feasibility and is typically efficiently computable by an algorithm.
-Local constraints are encoded through a generative prior $\L(\cdot)$.
-Our objective is to sample effectively from a target distribution of the form $p_T(s) \propto \L(s) \cdot e^{-T\cdot d(s)}$, where $T$ is a `temperature' parameter.
+We study a zeroth-order optimization framework, where the goal is to minimize a function $d(\cdot)$ given only oracle access to its values.
+The function $d(\cdot)$ might represent a continuous non-convex loss surface, or a discrete penalty for violating global constraints.
+To guide this search, we assume access to a generative prior $\L(\cdot)$ and our objective is to sample effectively from a target distribution of the form $p_T(s) \propto \L(s) \cdot e^{-T\cdot d(s)}$, where $T$ is a `temperature' parameter.
 Samples from this distribution naturally balance low values of $d(s)$ with high probability under the prior $\L(s)$.
+This formulation is versatile: in continuous domains, the prior provides regularization to escape local minima (see \cref{app:nonconvex_mbo}); in combinatorial settings, it allows a division of labor where an external checker enforces global feasibility via $d(\cdot)$ while a generative model enforces semantic priors via $\model(\cdot)$.

-In this framework, the algorithm is responsible for enforcing global constraints via the objective $d(\cdot)$, which the learning agent (LLM) does not initially know, while the learning agent contributes local constraints via the prior $\L(\cdot)$, which the algorithm cannot capture.
-For large $T$, {\em the target distribution $p_T$ can become exponentially different from the initial prior $\L$}, making direct sampling or simple rejection-based corrections infeasible.
+Our primary object in this paper is sampling from $p_T$; approximate optimization of $d$ follows by choosing $T$ appropriately large.
+For such $T$, the target distribution $p_T$ can become \emph{exponentially far} from the initial prior $\L$, making direct sampling or simple rejection-based corrections infeasible.